Thanks to Simon Jervis and Lenka Cathersides for this research.

 Sidney John Foot was born in January 1886 at Sherborne, Dorset, England.
-He was baptized on the 7th March 1886 at Thornford, Dorset, England.
+He was baptised on 7th March 1886 at Thornford, Dorset.

-At the time of the 1891 Census the family lived at Sherborne Road, Pitman Lees, Thornford, Dorset.
+At the time of the 1891 Census the family lived at Sherborne Road, Pitman Lees, Thornford.
 The family occupied three rooms.
 Sidney’s father worked as a general labourer.
-The family lived together with Charles Denyard/Dinyard (abt 65); Sidney’s maternal grandfather, a widower who was also working as a general labourer.
+The family lived together with Charles Denyard/Dinyard (65 years old); Sidney’s maternal grandfather, a widower who was also working as a general labourer.
 By the 1881 Census, Sidney’s mother Mary A. Denyard/Dinyard was already motherless and she had two younger brothers (William and Charles) and three younger sisters (Louisa, Ellen and Alice).
 They all lived at The Cross, Bradford Abbas, Sherborne, Dorset.

 At the time of the 1901 Census, Sidney’s family lived at Main Road Wincanton to Stalbridge No 4, Horsington, Somerset.
 Sidney’s father worked as a carter on a farm, his brother Charles Edward Foot as a shepherd on a farm and brother William Food as an agricultural labourer.
 Sidney worked as an agricultural labourer as well.

-By the 1911 Census, Sidney was married.
-He lived with his new family at Thornford Road, Sherborne, Dorset.
-Sidney’s wife was called Mabel Beatrice Foot nee Trim and was born on July 1890 at Trent, Sherborne, Dorset.
+On 30th January 1909 Sidney married Mabel in Sherborne, Dorset.
+Mabel Beatrice Foot (nee Trim) and was born on July 1890 at Trent, Sherborne.
 Sidney was working as a Labourer on L S W Railway.
-They occupied three rooms.
+The family occupied three rooms.

-It was most likely that it was Sidney’s eldest brother Edward Charles Foot (born about 1883) who sponsored his name on Dorking’s memorial as it was he who lived in Dorking from the time of the 1911 Census.
+It was most likely that it was Sidney’s eldest brother Edward Charles Foot, who sponsored his name on Dorking’s memorial as it was he who lived in Dorking from the time of the 1911 Census.
 Edward lived with his wife Louisa Foot and his son Charles George Foot at New Cottage, Milton Heath, Hampstead Lane, Dorking.
-He worked as a cowman on a farm in Surrey, England, Electoral Registers show Edward and his wife Louisa living at Westcott Road, Sondes Place Farm, Dorking in 1920.
+He worked as a cowman at Milton Heath.
+Electoral Registers show Edward and his wife Louisa living at Westcott Road, Sondes Place Farm, Dorking in 1920.
 He is also written as the second next of kin in Foot’s military history sheet, after Sidney’s wife Mabel.

 Sidney’s name is also engraved inside St Martin’s Church on its memorial.

-On the 23th of September 1904 Sidney was stationed at Colchester and on the 23th of December 1904 he was admitted to a local hospital with colic.
-He stayed in the hospital for nine days and was discharged on the 31st of December 1904.
+On 23th September 1904 Sidney was stationed at Colchester.
+On 23th December 1904 he was admitted to a local hospital with colic.
+He stayed in the hospital for nine days and was discharged on 31st December 1904.

-His Military History Sheet states that Sidney was initially serving at Home from the 25th of January 1904 to the 26th August 1914 – ten years and 214 days.
-Sidney was granted a Good Conduct Badge on the 25th of January 1906.
-On the 1st of June 1906 Sidney was qualified as a cold shoer (putting a malleable shoe on a horse – shoeing smith).
-On the 24th of January 1907 he was transferred to the 1st Class Army Reserve, Section B
+His Military History Sheet states that Sidney was initially serving at Home from 25th January 1904 to 26th August 1914 – ten years and 214 days.
+Sidney was granted a Good Conduct Badge on 25th January 1906.
+On 1st June 1906 Sidney qualified as a cold shoer (putting a malleable shoe on a horse).
+On 24th January 1907 he was transferred to the 1st Class Army Reserve, Section B.

 Section B consisted of men who had completed their service in the regular army and were serving their normal period (usually five years) on reserve.
 Section B reservists could only be summoned in the event of general mobilisation.
 Men were paid 3 shillings and 6 pence a week